ohata-toast/Data-Flow/en/console-user-guide.md

         * The cancel button allows you not to apply the time period you want to change.
     * Chart
         * You can zoom the Chart zoom-in/zoom-out by specifying the chart range.
+* Event in/out charts for flows with engine type V2 will be provided later.

 ## Template